jinbeizame007/rosbag2parquet/README.md

 Options:
       --topics <TOPICS>...
-          Space-separated list of topic to include
+          A space-separated list of topics to include

       --exclude <EXCLUDE>...
-          Space-separated list of topic to exclude
+          A space-separated list of topics to exclude

       --start-time <START_TIME>
           Start time [ns] of the messages to include